07JAN14 UPDATE: JS2DX – a platform that will support Sprout’s User Interface has been completed. http://js2dx.com

-Sprout programming language instructions in their low level format are composed of nested key-value pairs.
-The pairs are stored in normalized form inside a registry implemented with Entity Attribute Value data model.
-The registry can also store table columns and sets of single node values that constitute documents of any structure like program code, HTML, XML, RDF, etc.
+Sprout’s low level programming language instructions are comprised of nested key-value pairs which are stored in normalized form inside a registry implemented with Entity Attribute Value data model where there are no nulls and values are never repeated.
+For example if two or more programs employ a variable named “var_name” that name will be stored in the registry only once.
+The registry is a flexible storage mechanism that may accommodate columnar tables and sets of single node values constituting documents of any structure like program code, HTML, XML, RDF, etc.

 Procedural vs. Object-Oriented.